 Figure 8: Performance with dynamic faults.
-We consider a cluster of initially homogeneous disks and a performance fault at time 500 seconds that slows a disk by a factor of two.
-In the graph on the left, the performance fault occurs on a single disk and we show the partition sizes chosen by the Eager LRU algorithm.
-In the graph on the right, the performance fault occurs on either one, two, or four disks.
-In all cases, Trace 1 was used.
+The graphs in this figure show the results of injecting a performance fault that slows the disk by a factor of two into an initially homogeneous disk cluster.
+The fault is injected 500 seconds into the experiment.
+In graph A, the performance fault occurs on a single disk, and the graph shows the partition sizes chosen by the Eager LRU algorithm.
+Graph B shows the throughput of the disk cluster when the fault occurs on one, four, and eight disks on a range of caching algorithms.
+In all cases, Trace 2 was used.